Sign in

 \[ k_1(n^{(F)}_1- n^{(C)}_1) = k_2(n^{(F)}_2-n^{(C)}_2). \label{eq:2.10.10} \]

-Now, making use of equations \(\ref{eq:2.10.1}\) and \(\ref{eq:2.10.6a,b}\), we obtain the condition that the powers will be the same in red and blue:
+Utilizing equations \(\ref{eq:2.10.1}\) and \(\ref{eq:2.10.6a,b}\), we derive the condition that ensures equal power in red and blue:

 \[ \omega_1P_1 + \omega_2 P_2 = 0. \label{eq:2.10.11} \]

-For example, suppose that we want the focal length in yellow to be 16 cm ( \(P^{(D)}= 0.\) cm-1) and that the dispersive powers are 0.016 and 0.028.
-Equations \(\ref{eq:2.10.8}\) and \(\ref{eq:2.10.11}\) then tell us that we must have \( P_1^{(D)}= 0.\) cm-1 \) and \(P_2^{(D)}= -0.083\) cm-1. (\(f_1 =6.86\) cm and \(f_2 = -12.0\) cm).
+To illustrate, if we aim for a focal length of yellow light to be 16 cm (where \(P^{(D)}= 0.\) cm-1) and our dispersive powers are noted as 0.016 for crown glass and 0.028 for flint glass, equations \(\ref{eq:2.10.8}\) and \(\ref{eq:2.10.11}\) indicate that \( P_1^{(D)}= 0.\) cm-1 \) and \(P_2^{(D)}= -0.083\) cm-1. (\(f_1 =6.86\) cm and \(f_2 = -12.0\) cm).

 Exercise \(\PageIndex{1}\)